-Harness IP protects AgriFood Tech brands and innovators from farm to boardroom table.View All Attorneys
+Harness IP protects AgriFood Tech brands and innovators from the farm to the boardroom table.View All Attorneys

 Harness IP wins the respect of AgriFood Tech companies by building customized IP strategies that maximize their competitive advantage in their specific markets.
 Our attorneys understand that the AgriFood industry is especially complex and that success is not the same for all business models or market segments.

 Whether the backbone of a client’s success rests on superior quality, ingredients, packaging, distribution, branding, or some combination thereof, we take the time to understand their strategic plan and current positioning.
-We then apply our legal and business experience to build out the full complement of IP rights — including patents, trademarks, design patents, trade secrets, confidentiality agreements, licensing agreements, and copyrights — to develop an integrated strategy that turns IP assets into real world business value.
+We then apply our legal and business experience to build out the full complement of IP rights — including patents, trademarks, copyrights, trade secrets, confidentiality agreements, and licensing agreements — to develop an integrated strategy that turns IP assets into real world business value.

 We also see the challenges facing our clients: delivering more nutrition to a growing population, transitioning to sustainable practices and clean materials, confronting climate change, adapting to consumer demand, and embracing on-demand systems and other new technologies.
 Our mission is to help businesses tackle these challenges and accelerate human progress through innovation.